geudde/attic-chest/pages/08.season-7/04.meeting-72/09.philosopher/docs.md

 And brighter stars adorn the wondering skies

 &emsp;And not less bright, though gayer was the scene
-Where youth and beauty throng th’enamell’d green
+Where youth and beauty throng th’ enamell’d green
 What! tho’ ere morn a dusky hue it wore,
 Nor grass was seen where grass had grown before
 Yet there a thousand bright pavilions blaze,